yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

     singularity exec trimmomatic_0.32--hdfd78af_4.sif trimmomatic --help   # or simply ./trimmomatic_0.32--hdfd78af_4.sif
    ```

-4. As a best practice tip, do not pull a Singularity image to your Puhti Home Directory.
+4. As a best practice tip, do not pull a Singularity image cache to your Puhti Home Directory.
 In order to avoid such cache issues which would result in disk space
    errors, we recommend resetting Singularity TMPDIR and CACHEDIR directories either to Lustre scratch before performing image conversion as
    below: